NYU Dataset

 Instructions

 Fiber photometry recording data, raw representative images, and behavior annotations can be downloaded from Zenodo.
-Raw values associated with each figure can be found on PubMed Central (PMC) under Supplementary Materials.
+Source data for figures in the associated publication can be found on PubMed Central (PMC) under Supplementary Materials.

 Access via Zenodo